-- novel techniques: such as searching for industrial and nuclear isotope pollution in the spectrum of planetary transits; a photometric search for nuclear explosions; infrared search for non-LTE thermal signatures (e.g. high brightness temperature that is far higher than the expected thermal conditions); and eavesdroping on leakage of low-frequency radio signals with upcoming data from low-frequency arrays (Loeb and Zaldarriaga, 2007), such as MWA to which we have access. - novel locations: such as stellar remnants (white dwarfs and neutron stars) as well as small bodies that were ejected from planetary systems into interstellar space and are entering the Solar System (Moro-Martin et al., 2009).
+- novel techniques: such as searching for industrial and nuclear isotope pollution in the spectrum of planetary transits; a photometric search for nuclear explosions; infrared search for non-LTE thermal signatures (e.g. high brightness temperature that is far higher than the expected thermal conditions); searching for the transit lightcurve imprint of artificial constructions on planets or satellites of giant planets; and eavesdroping on leakage of low-frequency radio signals with upcoming data from low-frequency arrays (Loeb and Zaldarriaga, 2007), such as MWA to which we have access. - novel locations: such as stellar remnants (white dwarfs and neutron stars); planetesimalsize objects that were ejected from planetary systems into interstellar space and are now entering or passing near the Solar System (Moro-Martin et al., 2009); and regions in which there are high concentrations of free energy (low entropy) such as the vicinity of massive compact objects (neutron stars or black holes), supernova remnants or massive stars.

 Table 1 summarizes the feasibility of exploring various signatures with existing facilities.
-We propose to study quantitatively all entries marked by an 'x'.
+We propose to study quantitatively all or most of the table entries.